carlosnakane/microfrontend-experiment/Readme.md

 * registry-server (TODO): A service where a CI or a bash script can upload compiled frontend apps.
 This service send these apps to the http-server.
 Also it provides a REST API for avaiable apps listing.

 ## Before running it for the first time
-You have to build all frontend apps and the containers images, so:
+You have to build all both frontend apps and containers images, so:
 ```
 $ sh build-all.sh
 ```